 - Select 2-3 target markets for initial validation

-- Define the five core research questions above
+- Define the five core research questions above, with market-specific probes for each

 For pricing details, see the multilingual research cost guide.
 For interview question design, see the multilingual interview questions guide.